undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Central Oregon Community College was 15:1: that means 15 students per one teacher.
-The total number of faculty teaching at the institution is 485.
-This number included 215 men and 270 women.
+According to the most recent data, the student-faculty ratio at Central Oregon Community College was 16:1: that means 16 students per one teacher.
+According to the most recent information, there are 513 faculty members at this school.
+Out of that number, there were 214 male and 299 female faculty members.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Central Oregon Community College.

 Student Population Diversity Graph